typestack/class-transformer/README.md

 }
 ```

-Library will handle proper transformation automatically.
+The library will handle the transformation automatically.

-ES6 collections `Set` and `Map` also require the `@Type` decorator:
+The ES6 collections `Set` and `Map` also require the `@Type` decorator:

 ```typescript
 export class Skill {